Azure-Samples/azure-edge-extensions/README.md

 * `azure-edge-extensions-polyglotnotebooks-aio` - a Polyglot Notebook for Azure IoT Operations
 * `azure-edge-extensions-devcontainer-aksee` - A Dev Container with AKS Edge Essentials preinstalled

-To see all the available Azure Edge Extensions, just do a [GitHub search for 'azure-edge-extensions'](https://github.com/search?q=azure-edge-extensions+in%3Aname&type=Repositories&org%3AAzureSamples).
+To see all the available Azure Edge Extensions, check out this [GitHub search for 'azure-edge-extensions'](https://github.com/search?q=azure-edge-extensions+in%3Aname&type=Repositories&org%3AAzureSamples).

-# Contributing Tools
+# Contributing Tools to Azure Edge Extensions

-If you want to contribute your own tool, just make a repository following the design philosophy and naming convention above.
+Contributing your own tool to the collection is easy:

+* File a [tool submission]() in this repository
+* Work with us on naming in the comments of the tool submission
+* create your repository
+* add

 That's it.